Generating a synthetic population of individuals in households: Sample-free vs sample-based methods: INTRODUCTION

-Two main methods, both requiring a sample of the population, aim at tackling this problem: \begin{itemize} \item The synthetic reconstruction method (SR) \citep{Wilson1976}.
-These methods generally use the Iterative Proportional Fitting \citep{Deming1940} and a sample of the target population to obtain the joint-distributions of interest \citep{Beckman1996, Huang2002, Guo2007, Arentze2007, Ye2009}.
+Two main methods, both requiring a sample of the population, aim at tackling this problem: \begin{itemize} \item The synthetic reconstruction methods (SR) \cite{Wilson1976}.
+These methods generally use the Iterative Proportional Fitting \cite{Deming1940} and a sample of the target population to obtain the joint-distributions of interest \cite{Beckman1996, Huang2002, Guo2007, Arentze2007, Ye2009}.
 Many of the SR methods match the observed and simulated households joint-distribution or individual joint-distribution but not simultaneously.
-To circumvent these limitations \citet{Guo2007, Arentze2007, Ye2009} proposed different techniques to match both household and individual attributes.
-Here, we focus on the Iterative Proportional Updating developed by \citet{Ye2009}. \item The combinatorial optimization (CO).
-These methods create a synthetic population by zone using marginals of the attributes of interest and a sub-set of a sample of the target population for each zone (for a complete description see \citet{Voas2000, Huang2002}). \end{itemize}
+To circumvent these limitations \cite{Guo2007, Arentze2007, Ye2009} proposed different techniques to match both household and individual attributes.
+Here, we focus on the Iterative Proportional Updating developed by \cite{Ye2009}. \item The combinatorial optimization (CO).
+These methods create a synthetic population by zone using marginals of the attributes of interest and a sub-set of a sample of the target population for each zone (for a complete description see \cite{Voas2000, Huang2002}). \end{itemize}

-Recently, sample-free SR methods appeared \citep{Gargiulo2010, Barthelemy2012}.
+Recently, sample-free SR methods appeared \cite{Gargiulo2010, Barthelemy2012}.
+The sample-free SR methods build households by picking up individuals in a set comprising initially the whole population and progressively shrinking.
+In \cite{Barthelemy2012}, if there is no appropriate individual in the current set, the individual is picked up in the already generated households, whereas in \cite{Gargiulo2010}, the individuals are picked up in the set only.
+Both approaches are illustrated on real life examples, \cite{Barthelemy2012} generated a synthetic population of Belgium at the municipality level and \cite{Gargiulo2010} generated the population of two municipalities in Auvergne region (France).
 These methods can be used in the usual situations where no sample is available and one must only use distributions of attributes (of individuals and households).
 Hence, they overcome a strong limit of the previous methods.
 It is therefore important to assess if this larger scope of the sample-free method implies a loss of accuracy compared with the sample-based method.

 The aim of this paper is contributing to this assessment.
-With this aim, we compare the sample-based IPU method proposed by \citet{Ye2009} with the sample-free approach proposed by \citet{Gargiulo2010} on an example.
+With this aim, we compare the sample-based IPU method proposed by \cite{Ye2009} with the sample-free approach proposed by \cite{Gargiulo2010} on an example.